foobarberis/42-vm-tutorial/README.md

 ```
 + Now try to clone one of your private repositories or push to one of your
   repositories.
 Git will ask you for you username and then for your
-password. **When asked for the passowrd paste the token you generated
+password. **When asked for the password paste the token you generated
 earlier.**
 + You should now be able to use git without having to re-enter your
   credentials.